Patricia Aleman

 Carmen Diaz, Publicity Chair

 A native Angelino, Carmen has extensive administrative experience, including Senior Utility Manager at the L.A.
-Department of Water and Power; Assistant Director and Senior Grant administrator for the City of L.A., and Client Services Manager for the California Power Exchange.
+Department of Water and Power; Assistant Director and Senior Grant Administrator for the City of L.A., and Client Services Manager for the California Power Exchange.
 Carmen's work with youth includes advising at the Los Angeles Job Corps and supervising youth development in the Youth Opportunity Program.
 Carmen attended Sacred Heart High School and has remained active in Alumnae Association Activities for over 30 years.
-She holds a BA in Sociology from Immaculate Heart College and completed graduate work at USC in Urban Studies.
+She holds a BA in Sociology from Immaculate Heart College and completed graduate work in Urban Studies at USC.

 On the LH Dollars for Scholars Board since 2005, Carmen serves as Publicity Chair.